Social Security Disability & Supplemental Security Income

 Whether you've been told by a friend or family member to look into SSD/SSI benefits, have started the application process but have become overwhelmed, or need assistance with an appeal, we are here to help you.

-When you meet with us, we can explain the specific benefits that SSD and SSI can provide in your case, as well as the eligibility criteria for both.
+When you meet with our social security lawyers, we can explain the specific benefits that SSD and SSI can provide in your case, as well as the eligibility criteria for both.
 We will help you submit your application to the SSA, and if it is necessary to appeal a denied claim, we will be with you every step of the way to help you obtain these important benefits.
 Get in touch with an experienced social security lawyer at the Law Firm of Alex Dell, PLLC today.